iainm342/milestone-4/README.md

 - Click the JSON tab and select import managed policy, search for S3 and select S3 Full Access Policy.
 - Create a user, give them programmatic access and attach it to the group.
 - Download the CSV file that is generated as this contains the keys required to use AWS.
+- Install boto3 and django-storages using `pip3 install`.
+- Add the keys to the Config Vars in Django.
+- Create a custom_storage file.
+- Run `python manage.py collectstatic` and transfers the static info to AWS.

 - [Back to Contents](#contents)